golobby/orm/README.md

 ### Introduction
-GolobbyORM an object-relational mapper (ORM) that makes it enjoyable to interact with your database.
+GolobbyORM is an object-relational mapper (ORM) that makes it enjoyable to interact with your database.
 When using GolobbyORM, each database table has a corresponding "Entity" that is used to interact with that table.
 In addition to retrieving records from the database table, GolobbyORM entities allow you to insert, update, and delete records from the table as well.

 ### Creating a new Entity
-Lets create a new `Entity` to represent `User` in our application.
+Let's create a new `Entity` to represent `User` in our application.

 ```go
 package main